 Yellow seeds + brown seeds + dark beer + minimal blend = typical beer mustard

-Black seeds + water + full blend = that super pungent mustard that comes with Asian take-out
+Black seeds + water + full blend = super pungent mustard

 How will you use your beautiful mustard?
-There are so many options!
-I use it frequently in salad dressings, since it gives the dressing great body without having to add oil (make sure to check out my homemade salad dressing guide for inspiration).
-Use it in marinades and sauces (like in this Maple Salt and Vinegar Cauliflower).
-Use it on sandwiches and in dips (like my Carrot Dijon Hummus).
-I often put a little dish of it on snack boards (see my epic snack board guide for ideas).
+There are so many options.
+It's a fabulous ingredient in salad dressings, since it gives the dressing great body without having to add oil; for example, you can see it playing a starring role in this Rainbow Vegan Chopped Salad and this Vegan Watermelon Salad.
+It works great in marinades and sauces (like in this Maple Salt and Vinegar Cauliflower).
+Try spreading it onto sandwiches or mixing it with full-fat yogurt for a quick, creamy dip.
+You can even put a little dish of it on snack boards (see my epic snack board guide for ideas).

 Most importantly, have fun with it!
 The world of homemade mustard has infinite possibilities and I'm so excited for you to start exploring it.